tjek/tjek-js-sdk/README.md

 PagedPublicationKit is a way to make a stellar reading experience for traditional PDF catalogs/flyers.
 It's rendered directly in the DOM, has full event tracking, and is very customizable.

-To try it outsimply run `npm run dev` in a terminal window.
-This starts a simple HTTP server at `http://localhost:8001` allowing you to try a demo at `http://localhost:8001/kitchensink/kits/paged_publication/example1/`.
+Run `npm run dev` in a terminal window to start a HTTP server so that you can try it out at `http://localhost:8001/kitchensink/kits/paged_publication/example1/`.
 From there you can view source and see how things work.

 ## GraphKit